-Cathryn Pernstich, a senior associate solicitor in our commercial property team takes a look at the implications that can arise through a third party occupying a property without that occupation being documented by a formal lease or licence.
+Cathryn Pernstich, senior associate solicitor in our commercial property team takes a look at the implications that can arise through a third party occupying a property without that occupation being documented by a formal lease or licence.

 L owns the freehold of a property.
 Part of that property is occupied by T – T runs a business from the property.
 T has been in occupation of the property for a number of years and pays rent on an ad hoc basis – more often than not paying the rent late or not paying rent at all.
 T has carried out substantial alterations to the property.
 The alternations have been done without the landlord’s permission.
 There is no lease or licence to occupy in place.